Part 1: Legislative framework

 - dishonestly obtained the knowledge or documents needed for the replicas;

-4. deliberately obstructing competitors.
+- deliberately obstructing competitors.

 Art.
 4a AUC provides examples of aggressive commercial practices such as harassment and coercion.

 Furthermore, Art.
 5 AUC provides that misleading commercial practices, which can lead to causing market participants to take a transactional decision which they would not have taken otherwise, are considered unfair.
-The Art. gives examples of practices that are considered misleading.
-According to Art.
-5a AUC, practices can be misleading by omission.

-If a competitor engages in unfair practices, the competitor is entitled to demand termination thereof and is also entitled to damages.
 If the competitor acts intentionally and makes a profit to the detriment of numerous purchasers, the competitor can be sued to pay such profit to the federal budget.
+This claim vests in certain qualified trade associations, qualified entities and chambers of industry and commerce.

 b.
 Link(s) to official publication: